 - Install and maintain CO alarms to avoid the risk of CO poisoning.

-Contact the Occupational Safety and Health Office for more fire and heating safety information.
+Contact the Office of Environmental Health, Safety and Emergency Management for more fire and heating safety information.

 Tips for Avoiding Slips, Trips, and Falls (PDF, 50.3 KB)